mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

   cryptographic key material to enable fast resumption of communication.

 This work is the synthesis of many years of Internet transport protocol research and development.
-It is heavily inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}},
+It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}},
-TCP Minion {{I-D.iyengar-minion-protocol}}, MinimaLT{{MinimaLT}},
+TCP Minion {{I-D.iyengar-minion-protocol}}, and MinimaLT{{MinimaLT}}, among other.
-and various bulk object transports.

 We present Post Sockets as an illustration of what is possible with present developments in transport protocols when freed from the strictures of the current sockets API.
-While much of the work for building parts of the protocols needed to implement Post are already ongoing in existing IETF working groups (e.g. TAPS, MPTCP, QUIC, TLS), we argue that an abstract programming interface unifying access all these efforts is necessary to fully exploit their potential.
+While much of the work for building parts of the protocols needed to implement Post are already ongoing in other IETF working groups (e.g. MPTCP, QUIC, TLS), we argue that an abstract programming interface unifying access all these efforts is necessary to fully exploit their potential.

 # Abstractions and Terminology